 Verbena, zones 9 to 11, annual elsewhere

 You can expect summer-long color from these beautiful blooms.
-These full-sun plants sport attractive clusters of flowers and grow to about 18 inches high.
+These full-sun plants sport attractive clusters of purple flowers and grow to about 18 inches high.
 Keep the soil moist but well drained; dry conditions can hinder flowering.

 Top picks: Both V. bonariensis and the Imagination cultivar blossom in joyous shades that run between magenta and violet.

 Lavandula, Zones 5 to 10

 Lavender’s not just beautiful; its powerful scent does wonders to alleviate stress.
 The silvery-gray purple flowering plant grows from 1 to 4 feet tall in full sun and boasts graceful spires of tiny blooms.
 And lavender also repels mosquitoes.

 Top picks: For particularly showy purple flowers, choose Hidcote Superior, Sarah or Munstead.